gramineproject/contrib/Curated-Apps/workloads/redis/README.md

 # Gramine Curated Redis
 In the following two sections, we explain how a Docker image for the protected Redis version can be built and how the image can be executed.
+[Prerequisites](https://github.com/gramineproject/contrib.git/Curated-Apps/README.md) for both the phases are assumed to be met

 ## Build a confidential compute image for Redis
-The following description assumes that the [prerequisites](https://github.com/gramineproject/contrib.git/Curated-Apps/README.md) for building the curated image are met, and the commands below are executed on the corresponding VM.
+Execute the below commands on the VM.

 1. Clone the Gramine Contrib repository